-4.5 Corporate Social Responsibility Implementation Status Deviations from "the Evaluation Item No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons Corporate Governance Implementation Does the company declare its corporate social responsibility policy and examine the results of its implementation?
-Does the company provide educational training on corporate social responsibility on a regular basis?
-Does the company establish exclusively (or concurrently) a dedicated first-line department and does any senior management member authorized by the board take charge of proposing and implementing the corporate social responsibility policies and report the implementation results to the board?
-Does the company declare a reasonable salary remuneration policy and integrate the employee performance appraisal system with its ✓ ✓ The Company has put in place the approved (by the Board of Directors) CSR policies and additionally set up the internal "Code of Practice for Corporate Social Responsibility" so we can assess the execution results regularly.
-CSR course training is held periodically.
-The company has already established CSR regulations, and we have appointed our Secretary of BOD with the responsibility to further establish and execute policies, systems, managerial guidelines, promotions, and other company strategies related to energy conservation and carbon reduction.
-The company has established employee guidelines, annual performance review, and incentive programs, 2.
-Sustainable Environment Development combining evaluation with our CSR policies.
-None 2.
-Sustainable Environment Development (1) Does the company endeavor to utilize all resources more efficiently and use renewable materials which have low impact on the environment?
-V (1) Although COASTER is not in the manufacturing industry, we still are up to date on the latest news and reports posted by the CPSC(Consumer Product Safety Commission) EPA(Environmental Protection Agency) or CBP(Customs and Border Protection), and other agencies.
+Implementation Status Deviations from "the Evaluation Item Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons 1.
+Corporate Governance Implementation None (1) Does the company declare its corporate social responsibility policy and examine the results of its implementation? √ (1) The Company has put in place the approved (by the Board of Directors) CSR policies and additionally set up the internal "Code of Practice for Corporate Social Responsibility" so we can assess the execution results regularly.
+(2) Does the company provide educational training on corporate social responsibility on a regular basis? ✓ (2) CSR course training is held periodically.
+(3) Does the company establish exclusively (or concurrently) a dedicated first-line department and does any senior management member authorized by the board take charge of proposing and implementing the corporate social responsibility policies and report the implementation results to the board? √ (3) The company has already established CSR regulations, and we have appointed our Secretary of BOD with the responsibility to further establish and execute policies, systems, managerial guidelines, promotions, and other company strategies related to energy conservation and carbon reduction.
+(4) Does the company declare a reasonable salary remuneration policy and integrate the employee performance appraisal system with its corporate social responsibility policy, as well as establish an effective rewards and disciplinary system? ✓ (4) The company has established employee guidelines, annual performance review, and incentive programs, combining evaluation with our CSR policies.
+2. Sustainable Environment Development ✓ None (1) Does the company endeavor to utilize all resources more efficiently and use renewable materials which have low impact on the environment?
+(1) Although COASTER is not in the manufacturing industry, we still are up to date on the latest news and reports posted by the CPSC(Consumer Product Safety Commission) > EPA(Environmental Protection Agency) or CBP(Customs and Border Protection), and other agencies.
 This is to ensure that the manufacturing firms vertically integrated with us will continue to use materials that conform to safety and environmental standards.